 Take vitamins.
 If your caring responsibilities come with a lot of stress and not much sleep, you’re going to be depleting your body of certain vitamins at a much faster rate.
 Vitamins B, C, E and the mineral magnesium are the first casualties.
 So, if you can’t change the stress levels, bolster your body to deal with them.
 Your future self will thank you.

 Eat vegetables.
 My diet is one of the first things to suffer when I go into those survival mode seasons.
-All the carbs, all the Bourbon biscuits, and anything you can grab and snack on straight from the fridge help me fill a gap, but after a couple of days of this I’m understandably sluggish and even more tired and irritable (see above about vitamins for a clue why!)
+All the carbs, all the Bourbon biscuits, and anything I can grab and snack on straight from the fridge help me fill a gap, but after a couple of days of this I’m understandably sluggish and even more tired and irritable (see above about vitamins for a clue why!)
 Find easy ways of getting extra veg – I throw frozen chopped spinach into every curry or make sure I have a side of broccoli with my pasta.
 Go on a big chopping mission to have carrots and celery and peppers to snack on with houmous or if you get time to batch cook, stick some easy veggie/vegan meals in the freezer.
 The Elly Pear books are great for this kind of thing.

 Put up electronic boundaries.
-Protect yourself from the noise of modern life as it’s one more thing that increases your mental load.
+Protect yourself from the noise of modern life – it’s one more thing that increases your mental load.
 Unsubscribe from email lists that you never open, or rarely read, or that are trying to sell you things you can’t afford or don’t want.
 Turn off all but essential notifications.
 Give yourself regular social media breaks.
 It helps reduce stress and that fuzzy-headed feeling you might get.

 Get real about the appointments in your life.
 Yes, they go with the territory but not all of them are useful.
 Answering the same questions that you do at every other appointment without actually gaining any benefit for your child, is a waste of everyone’s time.
 Reduce the frequency of these appointments, and ask if you can drop down to telephone catch-ups with face-to-face when needed.
 Perhaps you can be discharged altogether?
 See if you can schedule regular appointments for regular times, and/or multiple appointments on one day.
 This is self-care so you can free up time for, you know, actually leading your life.